chili-epfl/chilitags/README.md

 [reacTIVision](http://reactivision.sourceforge.net/), among many others), but we decided to release Chilitags anyway, as there seemed to be a demand for it.

+[Watch a video of CHILI tag in action](http://www.youtube.com/watch?v=F_gSwHZ2u1Y), in a real experiment with kids.

 Overview
 --------